David Caruso: 1990s

-2000s
+2000s and CSI: Miami

 Caruso returned to film with a supporting role as Russell Crowe's mercenary associate in Proof of Life (2000).
 In 2001, he had a lead role in the cult psychological horror film Session 9, directed by Brad Anderson.
 Dave Kehr, writing in The New York Times, praises his performance, stating that "it is good to see David Caruso back in action, with a little more technique and a little less ego."

 In 2002, Caruso returned to television in his first successful role since NYPD Blue, starring as police Lieutenant Horatio Caine in the CSI spin-off series CSI: Miami.
-He was the first actor in the franchise to appear as the same character on three of the four CSI programs.
+He was the first actor in the franchise to appear as the same character on three of the five CSI programs.
 He was known for frequently using one-liners at the beginning of each episode.
 Many of these include him putting on his trademark sunglasses mid-sentence, then walking off-screen just as the main theme starts.
 On an episode of the Late Show with David Letterman that aired on March 8, 2007, actor and comedian Jim Carrey professed to being a fan of the show and went on to do an impersonation of Caruso, asking for an "intense close-up" from the camera, speaking in a raspy voice and putting on sunglasses.
 Caruso later said in an interview with CBS that he was impressed with the impersonation.

 In 2012, CSI: Miami was cancelled after 10 seasons due to a decline in ratings and the climbing cost of production.
 Caruso was the only actor to appear in all 232 episodes of the series.